-1 Click on "System"
+1 Click on "Settings"

-2 Click on "Download diagnostic file"
+2 Click on "General"

-3 "Successfully downloaded diagnostic file" will display on the top left
+3 Click on "Download diagnostic file"

 4 Name of the file that was downloaded

 6.13 SyncE

 The Synchronous Ethernet (SyncE) signal is transmitted over the Ethernet physical layer.
 This signal allows devices that support SyncE to be able to synchronize to a common frequency reference.